 Over the sprayground?
 Had it with barnacles?

-Here’s a round up of area parks and beaches where you can find actual sand!
+Here’s a round up of area parks from north to south and beaches where you can find actual sand!

 One note: You won’t find as much sand at lake front parks these days.
 Fish and other creatures need those native, grassy plants, which is why many parks have less sand than you might remember.